paps/api-store/store/DEV/Facebook Post Commenters DEV/Facebook Post Commenters DEV.md

 # What will you need? ⚙️

 - **Session cookies c\_user and xs**: Your _c\_user_ and _xs_ session cookies from Facebook.
 - **Spreadsheet URL**: The link of a Google Spreadsheet (or CSV) with Facebook post URLs in it, OR the direct link of a single Facebook post.
+To get the URL of a Facebook post, just click on its timestamp.

 _(**You already have all that?** Click straight away on **"Use this API"**)_